georgehelsby/soccer_project/README.md

 My goal was to wrangle the data and explore it in order to come up with some insights regarding the data.

+I also aimed to provide visualizations to support my insights.

 ### Question 1: Which are the highest/lowest scoring leagues?

 ### Question 2: What are the driving factors in a player's overall rating?